bratsche/wit/README.txt

 You'll need to restart your shell, and possibly your system. :(

+If you make changes to things like the Guid or to the registry keys, make sure you regasm /u with.dll -before- you rebuild the DLL with your changes.
+And once you rebuild the DLL, you'll need to regasm and gacutil /i it.
+If you need to add regisry keys, use the RegisteredBy attribute.

 And to completely uninstall it: gacutil /u wit regasm /u wit.dll